 The context in which the offending occurred was a very significant factor in this case.
 Our client acted in a very impulsive and rash manner because of the distress of his girlfriend.
 The court accepted that the offence was out of character, and this submission was borne out through his lack of criminal offending and the responsibility he had taken for the offence.

 Evidence of our client’s participation in counselling months before the legal proceedings commenced was also a relevant factor.
 Submissions also focused on the relevant sentencing principles that apply to young offenders.
 The magistrate was directed to a relevant Court of Appeal authority which empowers magistrates and judges to take into account the relative immaturity of young offenders, particularly their tendency to make at times ill-considered and rash decisions.
 Highlighted further was the benefit to the community in a young person’s rehabilitation as a protective measure against further re-offending.

 Our client’s candid admissions in his record of interview and his remorse demonstrated through his plea of guilty were also factors that weighed heavily in mitigation for our client.

 After a plea in mitigation, our client received a without conviction and an adjourned undertaking to be of good behaviour and to continue to receive counselling as directed.

 This was an excellent result from the successful summary jurisdiction application for assault offences and the firearm offence, down to the sentencing outcome.
-It should also be noted that the prosecution made an application for a Forensic Sample (DNA mouth swab) which was argued against by Shaun.
+It should also be noted that the prosecution made an application for a Forensic Sample (DNA mouth swab) which we argued against.
 The magistrate declined to make this order.

 - The complainant suffered an “injury”

 - The accused acted without lawful justification or excuse